wei2912/wei2912.github.io/_posts/haskell/intro-to-haskell.md

 ### Higher Order functions

-Higher order functions are functions that can take in other functions and return functions (isn't this mind blowing?).
+Higher order functions are functions that can take in or return other functions (isn't this mind blowing?).

 A function which takes in one parameter and returns something of the same type is denoted by `a -> a`.
 Likewise, a function that takes in a function and returns something of the same type is `(a -> a) -> a`.